aku006/bixly-interview-test/README.md

 This interview test program uses a terminal (I used WSL Ubuntu, but any terminal should work) and Postman.
 This is a simple backend that holds a garage with cars, trucks, and boats, built using the Django Rest Framework and Simple JWT for authentication.
 Postman is used to send HTTP requests to this backend.

 # Setting Up
+Make sure that you have `python3` and `python3-venv` installed on your terminal.
 After cloning this repo in your terminal of choice, go inside the folder and first set up and activate the virtual environment:

     python3 -m venv env
     source env/bin/activate